DragonL40/logseq/pages/Covariance Matrix Adaptation MAP-Annealing.md

 - ## Experiment
 	- ### Study Design
 		- Independent Variables: between-groups design with two independent variables: the algorithm and the domain.
-		- Dependent Variables: [[QD-score]] as a metric for the quality and diversity of solutions, and the coverage, defined as the number of occupired cells in the archive divided by the total number of cells.
+		- Dependent Variables: [[QD-score]] as a metric for the quality and diversity of solutions, and the coverage, defined as the number of occupied cells in the archive divided by the total number of cells.
 			- Note: The [[QD-score]] metric is normalized by the archive size.
+	-